-There is a simple test that your child’s doctor will perform when looking for this reflex.
-Your health care provider will make your baby lie on a soft padded bed.
-Then they will begin stroking your baby’s cheeks.
-The baby will react positively by turning their ace in the direction of the doctor’s hand.
-In addition to that, your baby will open their mouth to search for the nipple or food source .
+While testing this reflex in a baby, the health care provider makes him lie on a soft padded bed and begins stroking his cheeks.
+The baby will react positively by turning his face in the direction of the doctor’s hand, opening his mouth to search for the nipple or food source .

-The video given below is a perfect example of rooting reflex displayed by a newborn when their cheeks are stroked.
+The video given below is a perfect example of rooting reflex displayed by a newborn.

 How long does rooting reflex last in babies

-This primitive reflex is highly active in babies until the time they are three to four months of age, after which it gradually starts disappearing .
-Some infants may continue to react to the stimulus on their cheeks for a few more months after.
-Typically, this should not be too much cause for concern .
-For breastfed babies, you may notice that even after this four-month period, your baby will continue to crane their head and neck towards you when you hold them close to your chest.
-These movements are all normal as they are your baby’s way of indicating to you that they want to eat.
+This primitive reflex is highly active in babies till the time they are three to four months of age, after which it gradually starts disappearing .
+Some infants may continue to react to the stimulus on their cheeks for a few more months .

 How does the rooting reflex function

-Rooting reflex may be absent in newborns if they are born prematurely, have some neurological disorders, or CNS depression (due to ingestion of certain drugs by the mother during pregnancy) .
-A clear sign that there may be an issue with this reflex is when there is a lack of response after stimulation of the cheeks including when they are stroked.
-If your child is born with an absent rooting reflex, there have been proven methods of remedying this.
+Rooting reflex may be absent in newborns if they are born prematurely or have some neurological disorders or CNS depression (due to ingestion of certain drugs by the mother during pregnancy) .

-In studies conducted, high-risk neonates were given stimulations in the tissues surrounding their mouth to initiate the sucking, rooting, and swallowing reflex.
-This experiment with added stimulation proved beneficial for newborns with feeding dysfunctionality.
-Overall, this stimulation helped babies to get the essential nutrients they need.
-In addition to that, the result was lessened for intravenous or gavage feeding that tends to comes with certain complications .
+In studies conducted, high-risk neonates were given stimulations in the tissues surrounding their mouth to initiate the sucking, rooting and swallowing reflex.
+This experiment proved beneficial for newborns with feeding dysfunctionality, helping them to get the essential nutrients as well as lessen the need for intravenous or gavage feeding that comes with certain complications .